sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string`, _defaults to the path_

 The directory with the content that will be uploaded to the S3 bucket.
 If a `buildCommand` is provided, this is usually where the build output is generated.
+The path is relative to the [`path`](#path) where the website source is located.

 ### customDomain?